can only males access MANN uP services?

 how is COVID-19 affecting MANN uP services?

-In practical terms, this means that face-to-face programmes (with individuals and groups) will only take place when government guidance permits this type of business activity.
+In practical terms, this means that face-to-face programmes (with individuals and groups) will only take place at times when government guidance permits this type of business activity.

-As a contingency measure during the midst of COVID-19, even when face-to-face working is possible, all clients will be given the option of selecting the way of working they feel most comfortable and safe with (face-to-face or online).
-The decision on the method of working together will be driven by what is right for the client and what will best address their needs.
+As a contingency measure during the midst of COVID-19, even when face-to-face working is possible, all clients/participants will be given the option of selecting the way of working they feel most comfortable and safe with (face-to-face or online).
+The decision on the method of working together will be driven by what is right for the client/participant and what will best address their needs.